luntergroup/octopus/README.md

 ####*Quick installation with Python3*

 Manually installing octopus requires obtaining a copy the binaries.
-In the command line, direct to an appropriate install directory and execute
+In the command line, direct to an appropriate install directory and execute:

 ```shell
 $ git clone https://github.com/dancooke/octopus.git
 ```

-then use the Python3 install helper
+then use the Python3 install helper:

 ```shell
 $ ./octopus/make.py
 ```

 by default this installs to `/bin` relative to where you installed octopus.
-To intall to a root directory (e.g. `/usr/local/bin`) use
+To intall to a root directory (e.g. `/usr/local/bin`) use:

 ```shell
 $ ./octopus/make.py --root